1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 ### Step 2: Configure the `scimession` credentials for passing to Container App

 The `scimsession` credentials will be saved as an secret variable in Container App.
-These credentials have to be Base64-encoded to pass them into the environment, but they're saved as a file in your 1Password item.
+These credentials have to be Base64-encoded to pass them into the environment, but they're saved as a plain-text file when you download them or save in 1Password during the setup.

 1. Create the base64 value of your scimsession file: